Human Biology and Kinesiology

 Investigation of the structure, digestion, storage, utilization, and bioenergetics of macronutrients (carbohydrate, protein, fat).
 Suggested intake, and sources of macronutrients, micronutrients (vitamins and minerals), and water in maintaining normal physiological function are examined.
 Topics related to energy balance and nutrition for physical activity and recovery are also discussed.
 Meets the Critical Perspectives: Scientific Investigation of the Natural World requirement.
 Meets the Equity and Power: EPUS requirement.

-Examination of the acute and long-term physiological effects of resistance training are examined.
-Emphasis is placed on how the acute and long-term effects alter physiological function and how this information can help in developing resistance-training sessions to bring about specific physiological adaptations.
-(Not offered 2023-24).
+Examination of the cellular-level anatomy and physiology of skeletal muscle, and the acute and chronic physiological adaptations of resistance training on skeletal muscle.
+In addition, resistance training program design based on empirical research will be examined.
+Emphasis is placed on how resistance training program design can alter physiological function and bring about specific physiological adaptations.
+(Not offered 2024-25).

 Examination of cellular bioenergetics and the adaption of the nervous, muscular, circulatory, respiratory, and endocrine systems to acute and chronic physical activity.
 Special topics such as temperature regulation, acid/base balance, and fatigue thresholds may be discussed.
 Laboratory sessions include advanced physiological testing of students.
 Body composition assessment techniques are also examined.
 Meets the Critical Perspectives: Scientific Investigation of the Natural World lab or field requirement.
 Meets the Critical Perspectives: Quantitative Reasoning requirement.